jwinn03/jwinn03.github.io/_posts/2025-08-22-firebird-suite.md

 Here's a list of complaints:

+-3:00: Piano sounds is less effective than othe original celeste -10:00: More of a comment on the selection of excerpts and how they're (not) stitched together.
+I can see the intention behind going from the quiet ending of the *Khorovode* to jumpscaring the audience with the *Infernal Dance*, but it just doesn't quite work for me.
+The buildup to the *Infernal Dance* in the original ballet is just too good, from the violin + English horn line to the whole orchestra joining to create a sense of disorientation.
+To cut that part out entirely when it's so short seems wrong.
+Plus, it's nice for one of the percussionists to be able to show off that excerpt they've practiced so much for auditions.
--3:00: Piano sounds is less effective than othe original celeste -10:38: Piano+flute is weaker than the original piccolo clarinet.
+-10:38: Piano+flute is weaker than the original piccolo clarinet.
 And what's with the pauses that stall the momentum?

 Now that the original ballet is public domain, I'd be interested to see a version that's maybe slightly scaled down to improve feasability of performance (2 or 1 harps, more standard woodwind section, etc.), but otherwise adheres to the original orchestrations as much as possible.